-South Marine Plan as set out in Section 58 of the Marine and Coastal Access Act 2009.
+South Marine Inshore Plan and the South West Inshore Marine Plan as set out in Section 58 of the Marine and Coastal Access Act 2009.
 Conditions associated with the potential exemption will be considered and set out within any written authorisation that is issued.
 The Byelaw states that the application shall be determined within 60 days of the receipt of the application by the Chief Officer or a Deputy Chief Officer and the Chair or a Deputy Chair of the Authority on behalf of the Authority.
 A non-monetised cost to the applicant may be the time that they may have to wait for their application to be determined and processed.
-It is possible that the exemption may not be issued at all, or if it is issued, may not provide permission for the applicant to conduct the full extent of their request.
+It is possible that the exemption may not be issued at all, or if it is issued, may not provide permission for the applicant to conduct the full extent of their requested exemption.

 It is envisaged that effective communication with the applicant at an early stage, if required, can highlight any immediate or significant concerns associated with their application.
-The Authority have the option to introduce a separate and refined application form and guidance for applicants that clarifies what information may be needed from them so that the Authority can process an application.
+The Authority has the option to introduce a separate and refined application form and guidance for applicants that clarifies what information may be needed from them so that the Authority can process an application.
 These steps may limit the applicant's expectations regarding the issue of their own authorisation or the expected time frame for the processing of an such exemption.